YashKSahu/Kalman-Filter-in-ROS/README.md

 Use robot_pose_ekf and odom_to_trajectory ROS pkg to localize turtlebot.

 This tutorial closely follows Udacity's Robotics Engineer Nano Degree.
-So, many procedures will in corresponding to this Nano Degree course.
+So, many procedures will be in correspondense to this Nano Degree course.

 ---